emu-russia/pureikyubu/wiki/gba.md

   entry points and everything a probe could measure out of the real BIOS are implemented in the host (`gba_hlebios.cpp`): the work area's identifier and layout, the mixed buffer and the two FIFO DMA channels, the mode's registers and the playback frequency table, `MidiKey2Freq` in the BIOS's own fixed point, and `HuffUnComp` byte for byte.
-What is still missing is the driver's **mixer** (the virtual channels into `pcmbuf`), so a game whose music engine *is* the BIOS's gets silence without a real BIOS image rather than music - and a game whose graphics are Huffman-compressed does not boot without one either (Metroid Fusion is such a game).
-With a real BIOS (`build/Data/gba_bios.bin`, or `--bios <file>` in the harness) the real routines run instead of the HLE ones and both work.
+The driver's **mixer** is implemented too (the twelve virtual channels of the driver's array, `50h + n * 40h`, mixed into `pcmbuf`), so a game whose music engine *is* the BIOS's gets its music without a real BIOS image as well; a game whose graphics are Huffman-compressed does not boot without one (Metroid Fusion is such a game).
+With a real BIOS
+  (`build/Data/gba_bios.bin`, or `--bios <file>` in the harness) the real routines run instead of the HLE ones and both work.
 The harness prints the core's warnings, so a run that falls back to an unimplemented call says so.